 Police will help you gather information about the crash, such as the distracted driver’s name and insurance information.
 It will also protect you from the driver giving you false information, as well as help you prove your case to an insurance company.

 It can be complicated to take legal action after a distracted driving crash.
-However, a driver can be considered liable under Florida law and can be made to pay for a distracted driving accident.
+However, a motorist can be considered liable under Florida law and can be made to pay for a distracted driving accident.

 To take legal action against a distracted driver, you must prove that the other driver was unreasonably careless in his behavior (i.e. that any reasonable driver would have been paying more attention).
 You also must show that the distracted driver’s negligence was the direct cause of the accident.
 Finally, you need to illustrate that your damages are severe enough for you to make a claim under Florida’s no-fault rules and you need to demonstrate the extent of your damages, including the likelihood of future medical complications and/or disability.
-An experienced distracted driving lawyer can help you determine whether you have a suitably distracted driving claim.
+An experienced distracted driving lawyer like David Fuchs can help you determine whether you have a suitably distracted driving claim.

 Provided you can prove your case, there are a number of different types of damages available to you under Florida law.
 A settlement or a jury verdict should both include compensation for: